-Business Innovations Clinic Director and Visiting Assistant Professor of Law
+Business Innovations Clinic Director and Assistant Professor of Clinical Education

 BA, 2000, University of California, Berkeley; JD, 2004, CUNY School of Law